CoAP Endpoint

 CoAP DTLS Support

-Making sure data is securely sent from a device to the 1NCE Connectivity Suite is an important part of gaining the trust of potential customers with their data.
-To be able to provide this secure connection 1NCE has implemented a DTLS layer in the CoAP communication from the device to the Connectivity Suite.
-This allows the device to securely send its data to the 1NCE Connectivity Suite without the possibility of messages being read or modified along the way.
+Ensuring, data is securely sent from a device to 1NCE OS, it is an important part of gaining the trust of customers with their data.
+To be able to provide this secure connection 1NCE OS has implemented a DTLS layer in the CoAP communication from the device to 1NCE OS.
+This allows the device to securely send its data to 1NCE OS without the possibility of messages being read or modified along the way.
 The picture above describes this process.
-First, when the device is ready to onboard itself it will call the CoAP onboarding endpoint.
+First, when the device is ready to onboard itself, it will call the CoAP bootstrapping endpoint.
 This will retrieve the necessary DTLS info to onboard itself securely and initialize the CoAP connection using a PSK.

 Features & Limitations

 DTLS as a security protocol provides secure and fast data streaming.
 This comes with some advantages but also has some limitations.
-We will explore these below in the context of a CoAP connection.
+Below these key points are explored in the context of a CoAP connection.

 Features

-DTLS is able to provide datastream functionality to devices with a low delay compared to TLS.
+DTLS is able to provide datastreaming functionality to devices with a low delay compared to TLS.
 It is able to provide this because it preserves the semantics of the underlying transport.
-DTLS also has better security.
-Because of that, communication between client-server applications cannot be eavesdropped on or tampered with.
-This makes sure that the data that is streamed is the same data that is received.
+DTLS also has advanced security.
+As a result, communication between client-server applications cannot be eavesdropped on or tampered with.
+This ensures that the streamed data is the same data as it was received.

-To make all this happen DTLS makes use of the UDP protocol.
-This means that the data is sent in a fire and forget way so no handshake occurs and the message is sent without any confirmation about it being received on the other end.
-UDP does also avoid the TCP meltdown problem where different transport layers compensating for each other cause delays in the data transfer.
+DTLS makes use of the UDP protocol for this functionality.
+The data is sent in a fire and forget style, so no handshakes occur, and the message is sent without any reception or delivery confirmation.
+UDP also avoids the TCP meltdown problem, where different transport layers compensate for each other, cause delays in the data transfer.

 Limitations

 The main limitation of DTLS is the use of the UDP protocol.
-Even though it provides a couple of advantages over TLS, it also has a couple of drawbacks like having to deal with packet reordering, loss of datagram, and data larger than the size of a datagram network packet.
+The major drawbacks of using UDP are, having to deal with packet reordering, loss of datagram, and data larger than the size of a datagram network packet.

 Encryption Key